pressoholics/prso-gravity-forms-adv-uploader/readme.txt

 = 1.11 =
 * Some file mime validation improvements and bugfixes
 * Added php error log for video uploader plugin to catch potential async errors
+* Added alerts to the fact that YouTube uploader requires PHP iconv extension

 = 1.1 =
 * Commented out instances of javascript console log.